tinspham209/memories-application/README.md

 - fetch Posts from server and load to UI
 - Update Post in server
 - Update Post in client
+- Delete Post in server
+- Delete Post in client
+- Like Post in server
+- Like Post in client

 ### After this project